UAE awards local firm ADSB $950 mln naval patrol vessel contract

 The contract for Falaj 3-class Offshore Patrol Vessels was the largest ever order received by ADSB, it said in a statement.

-It did not say how many vessels it would build under the contract nor when it would start and complete delivery of them.
+It did not say when it would start and complete delivery of the vessels.

 "This contract underscores our mutual commitment to serving the UAE Navy with the right products and advanced shipping solutions - to enable a secure future," ADSB Chief Executive David Massey said.